spectrocloud/librarium/content/docs/04.5-devx/08-registries.md

 # Palette Dev Engine Registries

-The pack registry is a server-side application to store and serve packs to its clients.
+The Pack registry is a server-side application that stores and serves packs to its clients.
 Packs from a pack registry are retrieved and presented as options during the creation of a cluster profile.
 Palette supports the configuration of multiple registries.

 ## Default Registry
 The default pack registry is Spectro Cloud's public pack registry.
 It consists of several packs that make it simple for a user to quickly create a cluster profile and launch a Kubernetes cluster with their choice of integrations.
 Spectro Cloud maintains all packs in the default pack registry, this includes taking care of upgrades in the pack registry whenever required.